Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Introduction

-This interface between galaxies and the IGM is called the circumgalactic medium (CGM), typically defined as the region that starts from the galactic disc and extends up to the virial radius (e.g. \citealt{tumlinson17}).
-This is one of the main baryonic reservoirs of the Universe, so understanding its relationship with galaxies and the IGM, as well as how it has changed and evolved with time is of crucial importance.
+The region of the IGM around galaxies has come to be known as the circumgalactic medium (CGM), in order to isolate the interface region in which galaxies and the wider IGM interact.
+Specifically the CGM is typically defined as the dark matter halo's gravitationally bound zone as estimated by its virial radius and virial velocity.
+Hereafter, when we use the term `IGM' we refer to the portion of the wider IGM that excludes CGM regions, for simplicity.
+The CGM is one of the main baryonic reservoirs of the Universe (alongside the IGM), so understanding its relationship with galaxies and the IGM, as well as how it has changed and evolved with time is of crucial importance.
 There are many methods to observe and analyse this medium, ranging from direct emission line maps (e.g. \citealt{Lusso19,Martin23,Tonotti25}), to `down the barrel' spectroscopy (e.g. \citealt{Henry15,Heckman15}), but by far the most common is through absorption-line spectroscopy.

 Although the diffuse IGM is traced by the $\laf$ forest, it is not exclusively created by diffuse gas.
 When lines-of-sight pass through the CGM, $\laf$ forest absorption may also be generated \citep{lanzetta95,barcons95,chen98}.
+In the simulations studied here, we find that 1.2\% of the $\laf$ forest is associated with the CGM, and while this may seem like a small number, if we consider large volume surveys such as the Dark Energy Spectroscopic Instrument (DESI, \citealt{desi_inst}), where $\sim 1$ million $\laf$ quasars have been observed, this provides us with a redshift path of $\Delta z \gtrsim 1\,000$ to study, with more to come from surveys such as WEAVE-QSO \citep{weaveqso_survey}.